-The Alarm Output option provides an open-collector output that indicates when the CDMA receiver has lost lock, or when serious hardware faults are detected.
-For a detailed description of the faults see the cdmastat command in Chapter 3 - Control and Status Commands.
+The Alarm Output Option provides an open-collector output that indicates when the GPS receiver has lost lock, or when serious hardware faults are detected.
+For a detailed description of the faults see the gpsstat command in Chapter 3 - Control and Status Commands.
 There is no user interface control for this option.